zkintro/zkintro/content/it/temp.md

 Zero Knowledge Proofs are magic.
 They allow us to do things we couldn't dream of before.

-Le Zero Knowledge Proofs (ZKP, dimostrazioni a conoscenza zero) sono pura magia.
+Le Zero Knowledge Proofs (ZKPs, dimostrazioni a conoscenza zero) sono pura magia.
 Ci permettono di realizzare cose che prima non avremmo nemmeno immaginato.

 Let me start with a few quotes to tickle your brain.
 Some might be familiar, while others might be new to you.